Title and statement of responsibility area

 Original titles of files were kept if there was a file title.
 If there was no title on the file or the file was created by the archivist, the title was placed in brackets.

 The 2018 accrual was received by the archivist with no original order apparent for most of the materials.
-Where present, original order was maintained, otherwise, materials in the accession were arranged and described within the existing series, and series descriptions were updated to reflect this.
+Where present, the original order of records was maintained.
+All materials in the accession were arranged and described within the existing series, and series descriptions were updated to reflect this.
 Where present, file titles were kept, and otherwise, supplied titles have been placed in brackets.

 Language of material